Maxakalí language: Absence of fricatives and nasals

-The World Atlas of Language Structures claims that Maxakalí has no contrastive fricative or nasal consonants, citing "Gudschinski et al. 1970".
-It is important to note that WALS did not consider [h] to be a true fricative in this judgement.
+Maxakalí has been analyzed as having no contrastive fricative or nasal consonants, with the exception of the glottal continuant /h/.
 The phonological status of the nasal consonants is ambiguous; Silva (2020) argues that in modern Maxakalí they are becoming contrastive through phonologization, even though until recently nasal consonants occurred only as allophones of voiced obstruents.

 Syntax

 Word order

 The most common word order in Maxakalí is SOV.

 Pronominal forms and morphosyntactic alignment

 Most clause types in Maxakalí are characterized by the ergative–absolutive morphosyntactic alignment.
 The agents of transitive verbs are marked by the ergative postposition te, whereas the patients of transitive verbs and the intransitive subjects are unmarked.
 Absolutive pronominal participants are expressed by person prefixes; ergative pronominal participants take special forms upon receiving the ergative postposition te.
 The same forms are found with other postpositions; furthermore, ã and xa occur as the irregular inflected forms of the dative postposition pu in the first person singular and in the second person, respectively.